Skip to main content

 Manteo, NC 27954

-Locator Map / Park Map / Visit Website
+Locator Map / Park Map

 The first English settlement in North America was attempted here (1585-87) and the fate of Sir Walter Raleigh’s Lost Colony remains a mystery.
-In addition to a visitors center and museum, the park is home to Elizabethan Gardens and, “The Lost Colony” outdoor symphonic drama in summer, and commemoration of Native American culture and Civil War activities, including the Freedman’s Colony.
+In addition to a visitors center and museum, the park is home to Elizabethan Gardens, “The Lost Colony” outdoor symphonic drama in summer, and commemoration of Native American culture and Civil War activities, including the Freedman’s Colony.
 Bird and wildlife watching, nature trails and ranger programs are also available.

 Great Smoky Mountains National Park